 - Press the nostrils with your index fingers (while holding the tissue pressed on the nostrils) so that they’re completely sealed and hold it like that.

 - Press your lungs (trying to push the air out of your nose) as much as you can until you feel the nasal cavity inflated and unstuck (you will feel it).

 - By the moment you feel the nasal cavity inflated, let off the applied pressure from your index fingers to unseal the nostrils and blow as hard as you can.
 It’s better to blow one nostril at a time (if both ways are blocked) or just the one that’s blocked.

 - Remember, at step 4, you will have only about 3 seconds to blow your nose and force the mucus out after you let off the sealing with your fingers, so you may have to repeat the procedure to force all the mucus out.

-After doing this procedure, although the tissues of the nasal cavity will continue to be swollen (reduced air flow), you will be able to breath because the blockage from the mucus will be resolved.
+After doing this procedure, although the tissues of the nasal cavity will continue to be swollen (reduced airflow), you will be able to breathe because the blockage from the mucus will be resolved.